Many people are in the habit of writing every day in a personal journal to keep track of behaviors to help them reflect and grow.

 - Stakeholders

-Within each category, we allowed teams to register things that went right or wrong, and list any new things to try.
+Within each category, we allowed teams to register successes and failures and list any new things to try.
+A good lessons learned document example would clearly categorize each finding under these headings.

-What is included in a Lessons Learned Repository?
+What to Include in a Lessons Learned System

 - Main Repository

-The purpose of a process is to determine the routine and adopt them throughout your project team.
+The purpose of a process is to determine the routine and adopt it throughout your project team.

 Our process includes four simple steps: